pedro-mendonca/Translation-Tools/readme.txt

 *   Update your Plugins and Themes translations! (.po, .mo and .json)
 *   Update action now loads on custom update-core dedicated page
 *   Code refactoring to extend the update of .po/.mo/.json files to Plugins and Themes
-*   Detailed report about translation project used in the updated
+*   Detailed report about translation project updates
 *   New filter to customize/reverse the priority of the WP.org Plugins translation projects (defaults to 'Stable' > 'Development')
 *   New filter to customize the Plugins and Themes translations to update
 *   New filter to disable translations download and generate .json files from your current .po files